 With that said, we can't read minds, we cannot control the weather, and we cannot make things a bride has forgotten appear out of thin air if you happen to be getting married in a remote location.

 Use common sense and plan your personal preparation list well ahead of time.
-If you have special requests, tell your planner what you want or need and she'll be happy to arrange it.
-But don't expect her to have special things — such as the three listed below — on hand for you "just in case," or you may be disappointed.
+If you have special requests, tell your planner what you want or need and they'll be happy to arrange it.
+But don't expect them to have special things — such as the three listed below — on hand for you "just in case," or you may be disappointed.

 1. Mass Quantities of Umbrellas

 Yes, we have a "Plan B" for inclement weather on your wedding day, but sometimes (very rarely), guests will get sprinkled on before they can get under cover.
 The good news is that there is a dry place for them to go if mother nature doesn't cooperate.
 The bad news is that we cannot control the weather.
 Nor do we carry 50 umbrellas with us at all times just in case.
 If you want to have one umbrella per guest on hand at your wedding, be sure to tell your planner in advance and be prepared to purchase them for your event.